Bimanual Robot Manipulation via Multi-Agent In-Context Learning: Method

 \section{Method}

-We formulate bimanual manipulation as the coordinated plan of two LLM-powered agents, each associated with one of the two arms.
-Each arm operates in a 7-dimensional end-effector action space---an SE(3) pose plus a binary gripper command, discretized into $\mathbb{Z}^{7}$---yielding a joint bimanual space $\mathbb{Z}^{14}$ that must be predicted at each keyframe.
-We first formalize the problem and describe the action and observation representations (\cref{sec:formulation}), then present \ours{}, a leader-follower agentic collaboration architecture (\cref{sec:leader_follower}), followed by an iterative exchange for inter-arm synchronization dubbed \emph{Arms' Debate} (\cref{sec:pingpong}), and a Best-of-N strategy for variance reduction (\cref{sec:bestofn}).
+We formulate bimanual manipulation as the coordinated plan of two LLM-powered agents.
+Each arm operates in a 7-dimensional end-effector action space: an SE(3) pose plus a binary gripper command, discretized into $\mathbb{Z}^{7}$.
+This yields a joint bimanual space $\mathbb{Z}^{14}$ at each keyframe.
+We first describe the action and observation representations (\cref{sec:formulation}), then present \ours{}, a leader-follower agentic architecture (\cref{sec:leader_follower}).